 - He's also less effective as a combatant in the film.
-Miraz eventually loses his duel with Peter despite calling a break when the duel went against him and using that to try and get the drop on Peter by attempting to stab him In the Back.
+Miraz eventually loses his duel with Peter despite calling a break to try to get the drop on Peter and stab him In the Back.
 In the book, Peter never manages to beat him: the duel was stopped after Miraz tripped and his own lords backstabbed him.

 - Adapted Out: Caspian's Nurse, Bacchus and Silenus, Aslan's journey with Lucy and Susan